A lawyer shall not:

 As to expert witnesses, a lawyer can lawfully pay a reasonable, noncontingent witness fee.
 See Restatement (Third) of the Law Governing Lawyers § 117(1) (2000).

-Paragraph (c) prohibits a lawyer from knowingly disobeying an obligation under the rules or rulings of a tribunal, unless the lawyer does so openly and because he or she contends that no “valid obligation exists.”
+Paragraph (c) prohibits a lawyer from knowingly disobeying an obligation under the rules or rulings of a tribunal, unless the lawyer does so openly and because the lawyer contends that no “valid obligation exists.”
 See La.
-Rules of Professional Conduct Rule 3.4(c) (2004); see also Restatement (Third) of the Law Governing Lawyers § 105 (2000).
-For example, a lawyer may be found to have violated this rule by simply failing to comply with a scheduling order issued by the court.
-See In re Jones, 123 So.
-3d 1202, 1204 (La.
-2013).
+Rules of Prof’l Conduct r.
+3.4(c) (2004); see also Restatement (Third) of the Law Governing Lawyers § 105 (2000).
+For example, a lawyer may be found to have violated this rule.
 Also, a lawyer can violate this rule by failing to cooperate with ODC requests.
 See In re Bark, 72 So.
 3d 853, 856 (La.
 2011) (disciplining lawyer for failure to appear for sworn statement and to provide financial records for trust accounts after promising to do so under oath pursuant to ODC investigation).
 Nor may a lawyer advise a client to disobey such an obligation.

 Pretrial and Trial Conduct